gotgraham/ZevaMonitorV3_Sevcon/README.md

 # ZevaMonitorV3_SevconGen4

-This project is based on the now open source Zeva EVMS Monitor V3 from Ian Hooper - see license below.
+This project is based on the now open source Zeva EVMS Monitor V3 from Ian Hooper.
+It has an MIT license as does Ian's original source.

 It retains all the existing EVMS Monitor V3 features, and adds an additional screen for monitoring live parameters from a Sevcon Gen 4 controller.